 Observation 1: No exceptional requirements are specified for inter-band concurrent NR V2X operation.
 The NR Uu requirements and V2X requirements apply respectively.

-Proposal 7: The A-MPR requirement for con-current operation is covered by NR test and V2X non-concurrent test respectively.
+Proposal 7: The A-MPR requirement for inter-band con-current operation is covered by NR test and V2X non-concurrent test respectively.
 No need for double testing.

+Exceptions for intra-band con-current test.

+There is no ASE and ASEM requirement for intra-band con-current operation, therefore no test points need to be specified.

+Proposal 8: No test points are specified for intra-band concurrent operation.